open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     Default: 1

 log\_stats
 :   Write aggregated statistics into the log, every `stats_period`.
-This can be disabled if external monitoring tools are used to grab the same data from `SHOW` commands.
+This can be deactivated if external monitoring tools are used to grab the same data from `SHOW` commands.

     Default: 1